NextronSystems/inventory-analyzer-manual/data/csv_templates.rst

+.. index:: CSV Templates

 CSV Templates
 =============

-You can also create CSV Templates to import assets.
+You can also create ``CSV Templates`` to import assets.

 You can freely design multiple templates to your liking and import the data later.